Benjaspet/ponjo-docs/docs/elixir/ElixirMusic.md

 - Elixir was originally created by Ben Petrillo on May 1, 2021.
     - Magix joined the development team in January 2022.
 - Elixir is written in the Java programming language.
+- As of December 19, 2022, Elixir is in over 200 Discord server with over 84,000 users.
 - More than 235,000 songs have been played using Elixir.
 - Elixir has 4 separate instances, so different people in your server can listen to different tracks.
 - The actual bot application of Elixir was originally used as a moderation bot, but was changed shortly after.